Gang activity in Denver: Gangs

 Two nationwide street gangs with predominant African-American memberships, the Crips and the Bloods, have had a sustained, powerful presence in the Denver area.
 There were an estimated 2000 Bloods and Crips native to the city of Denver.
 The Bloods and Crips in Denver exist in areas such as North-East Park Hill, East Denver, Aurora, Lakewood, Englewood, Commerce City, and Capitol Hill.
 Denver's Bloods and Crips have chosen Colorado Boulevard separating the two gangs.
 As of 2017, it was estimated that there were 20,000 Chicano gang members in the city, belonging to about 160 gangs.
 In 2009, law enforcement agencies identified a local Hispanic gang on Denver's west side known as the Gallant Knights Insane as having been responsible for crack cocaine and firearms trafficking, homicides, drive-by shootings, aggravated assaults, home invasions, and robberies in the area.
-Founded By Gregorio Ramirez II a.k.a.
-“West Side” a long time well respected West Side Denver representative who served nearly a 30 year sentence stemming from a bank robbery & other crimes with His Wife Lillian Baca The Mother of His 3 daughters (M.Ramirez S.Ramirez & L.Ramirez) Starting as “The Lipan Boyz” later on becoming The “Gallant Knights Insane” classy well dressed violent chicanos who grew by the thousands across Denver & surrounding cities.
+They were founded by Gregorio Ramirez II, a.k.a.
+“West Side”, a long-time well-respected West Side Denver representative.
+He served a nearly 30 year sentence stemming from a bank robbery & other crimes with his wife Lillian Baca, the mother of his 3 daughters (M.Ramirez, S.Ramirez & L.Ramirez).
+Starting as “The Lipan Boyz”, later on becoming the “Gallant Knights Insane”, they were classy, well-dressed, violent chicanos who grew by the thousands across Denver & surrounding cities.

 The 211 Crew was created by Benjamin Davis in 1995 as a new low-level white power gang in the county jail.
 It has since expanded throughout Colorado and reached the streets.
 Allied with the Aryan Brotherhood, the 211 Crew is known for brutal acts of violence, including the shooting of the director of the Colorado Department of Corrections, Tom Clements, at his home in 2013 as an act of revenge for moving gang shot callers and disrupting the gang's hierarchy.
 This gang is closely related to 303 Mafia, a tagging and drug trafficking gang that is also situated in the Englewood area.
 A Hispanic street gang called the North Side Mafia has been involved in various criminal activities such as homicide, robberies, and drug trafficking.
 The 18th Street gang, a Los Angeles gang, reportedly has had a large presence in Denver due to gang members who relocate to the city to avoid probation problems in Southern California.
 Other more nationally recognized street gangs in Denver include the Rollin' 30, located on Denver's East Side, Florencia 13, MS 13, Crenshaw Mafia Gangster Bloods, 83 Gangster Crips, Rollin' 60 Neighborhood Crips, Bounty Hunter Bloods, and Compton Crip Riders.
 Denver's gang activity has expanded into adjacent areas such as Aurora, Commerce City, Edgewater, Lakewood, Sheridan, Mountain View, Twin Lakes, Sherrelwood, Thornton, Federal Heights, and Englewood.